radish-es/casebook-property/content/problems/protest-after.md

 title: After the Protest
 short: After Protest
 draft: false
-description: Returning to the context of our problem in Week 1, this hypothetical explores the interpretation and consequences of legislation by the provincial government that could apply to "take" a landowners right to exclude.
+description: Returning to the context of our problem in Week 1, this hypothetical explores the interpretation and consequences of legislation by the provincial government that could apply to "take" a landowner's right to exclude.
 summary:
 image: /imgs/dalhousie.jpg
 imgcaption: Ryan Sharpe / Wikimedia Commons